monicaj314/page-turner/README.md

 Though I originally started writing all my styles as inline styles, I am now transitioning to CSS Modules.
 Because of this, you are likely to find a mixture of inline styles and SASS files scattered throughout my codebase.
 Gross, I know.
 My original inline style approach was inspired by many of the articles I'd been reading about CSS in JS.
 It's an idea that, though it had been discussed now and then throughout the years, it really regained momentum after Facebook's [Christopher Chedeau's talk](https://speakerdeck.com/vjeux/react-css-in-js) at the NationJS conference back in November of 2014.
 Additionally, Call-Em-All's [Material UI library](http://www.material-ui.com/#/), which is the library I was considering using, also used inline styles as their primary strategy in styling their components.
 Both of these facts persuaded me to go with the inline style approach.

 Looking back, I'm convinced that I either made the wrong decision, or at the very least approached my decision incorrectly.
 Why?
 Here are my reasons:
-- Inline styles introduce some pretty significant limitations.
+- As outlined by this [great article](https://medium.com/yplan-eng/inline-styles-are-so-2016-f100b79dafe1), inline styles introduce some pretty significant limitations.
 Without the help of an external CSS in JS package, you can't use things like pseudo classes, pseudo elements, or media queries.
-Here's a [great article](https://medium.com/yplan-eng/inline-styles-are-so-2016-f100b79dafe1) that outlines some of these issues.
 Since I did not use an external package to help me with this problem, I was hampered by these limitations.
 - Picking the right package from the [plethora of available CSS in JS packages](https://github.com/MicheleBertoli/css-in-js) exposes me to the risk that I'm going to pick and learn the wrong thing.
 Looking back, perhaps I should have picked one anyway.
 I think I'll go back and try out [JSS](https://github.com/cssinjs/jss).
 It looks promising.
 - Inline styles just looked... ugly.
 I know this is a questionable reason. (remember how we felt about JSX?)
 - [Component-localized CSS Modules](https://medium.com/seek-blog/the-end-of-global-css-90d2a4a06284) look so much more attractive!